hdmf-dev/hdmf-schema-language/source/specification_language_description.rst

 .. tip::

-    The ``form`` package as part of the PyNWB Python API provides dedicated data structures and utilities that support programmatic generation of extensions via Python programs, compared to writing YAML (or JSON) extension documents by hand.
-One main advantage of using PyNWB is that it is easier to use and maintain.
-E.g., using PyNWB helps ensure compliance of the generated specification files with the current specification language and the Python programs can often easily be just rerun to generate updated versions of extension files (with little to no changes to the program itself).
+    The ``form`` package as part of the hdmf Python API provides dedicated data structures and utilities that support programmatic generation of extensions via Python programs, compared to writing YAML (or JSON) extension documents by hand.
+One main advantage of using hdmf is that it is easier to use and maintain.
+E.g., using hdmf helps ensure compliance of the generated specification files with the current specification language and the Python programs can often easily be just rerun to generate updated versions of extension files (with little to no changes to the program itself).

 .. tip::

-    The ``nwb-docutils`` package includes tools to generate Sphinx documentation from format specifications.
-In particular the executable ``nwb_init_sphinx_extension_doc`` provides functionality to setup documentation for a format or extension defined by a namespace (similar to the documentation for NWB core namespace at http://nwb-schema.readthedocs.io/en/latest/ ).
+    The ``hdmf-docutils`` package includes tools to generate Sphinx documentation from format specifications.
+In particular the executable ``hdmf_init_sphinx_extension_doc`` provides functionality to setup documentation for a format or extension defined by a namespace (similar to the documentation for NWB core namespace at http://nwb-schema.readthedocs.io/en/latest/ ).
-    Use ``nwb_init_sphinx_extension_doc --help`` to view the list of options for generating the docs.
-The package also includes the executable ``nwb_generate_format_docs`` which is used for generating actual reStructuredText files and figures from YAML/JSON specification sources.
+    Use ``hdmf_init_sphinx_extension_doc --help`` to view the list of options for generating the docs.
+The package also includes the executable ``hdmf_generate_format_docs`` which is used for generating actual reStructuredText files and figures from YAML/JSON specification sources.
 For an example see: http://pynwb.readthedocs.io/en/latest/example.html#documenting-extensions